 Suffolk students combine diverse backgrounds with rich experiential learning opportunities as they live and learn in the heart of Boston.
 They choose from over 60 degree programs offered in the College of Arts and Sciences and the Sawyer Business School.

 The Career Development Center offers employers a variety of ways to connect with students, outlined below.
 The Employer Relations Team provides a tailored recruitment experience for employers to connect with motivated Suffolk students.
+Learn about some of these students and why you should partner with Suffolk for your employment needs.
 Contact us with any questions you may have.

 Recruit Suffolk Students